bwaobikeze/VideoGameBacklogApp/ReadMe.md

 ## Features
 - Manage video game backlog
-- Discover new games
+- Search & Discover new games to add to the backlog
-- A Java object is created to represent distinct processes, each with its unique attributes.
 - Get the latest gaming news

 ## Usage